 - Computerized tomography (CT) angiogram.
-A CT angiogram can show if blood flow is bypassing the capillaries.
-Before the test starts, you'll receive an injection of a dye (contrast) that makes your blood vessels show up more clearly on CT images.
+This imaging test can show if blood flow is bypassing the capillaries.
+Dye (contrast) is given by IV for this test.
+The dye helps blood vessels show up more clearly on the images.

 - Magnetic resonance angiography (MRA).
-Your doctor may use this test if he or she thinks you have an arteriovenous fistula deep under your skin.
+This test may be done if you have signs of an arteriovenous fistula deep under the skin.
 Like an MRI, an MRA uses a magnetic field and radio waves to create pictures of the body's soft tissues.
-However, you're also given a special dye that helps create images of your blood vessels.
+Dye (contrast) is given by IV to help blood vessels show up better on the images.

 - Ultrasound-guided compression.
-This may be an option for you if you have an arteriovenous fistula in your legs that's easily seen on ultrasound.
-In this treatment, an ultrasound probe is used to compress the fistula and block blood flow to the damaged blood vessels.
-This procedure takes about 10 minutes.
-But it only works for about 1 in 3 people.
+This may be an option for an arteriovenous fistula in the legs that's easily seen on ultrasound.
+In this treatment, an ultrasound probe is push down on the fistula for about 10 minutes.
+The compression destroys blood flow to the damaged blood vessels.

 - Catheter embolization.
-In this procedure, a catheter is inserted in an artery near the arteriovenous fistula.
-Doctors use X-rays and other images to guide the catheter to your fistula.
-Then, a small coil or stent is placed at the site of your fistula to reroute your blood flow.
+In this procedure, a thin, flexible tube (catheter) is inserted in an artery near the arteriovenous fistula.
+Then, a small coil or stent is placed at the site of the fistula to reroute blood flow.
 Many people who have catheter embolization stay in the hospital for less than a day and can resume daily activities within a week.

 - Surgery.
 Large arteriovenous fistulas that can't be treated with catheter embolization may require surgery.
-The type of surgery you'll need depends on the size and location of your arteriovenous fistula.
+The type of surgery needed depends on the size and location of the arteriovenous fistula.

 Preparing for your appointment